daxter-army/transnoder-cli/readme.md

 # Transnoder

-## send files over internet without leaving cli

-## General Info

-Made with the magic of Node.js and sockets.io, transnoder is a command line interface tool which enables you to send any kind of file directly, from cli without using any third party software.
+Made with the magic of Node.js and sockets.io, transnoder is a command line interface tool which enables you to send any kind of file directly from cli.

-## Glimpse
+## ✨ Screenshot
 <img src="./screenshots/demo-gif.gif" alt="demo-gif"/>

-## Features
+## ⭐ Features
 - You can send any file, without going anywhere, right from your fav terminal
 - Do not store your files like others, it just redirects it to it's destination
 - Data is sent using base64 encoding
 - Saves your time

-## Technologies
+## ⚒ Technologies
 The Project is created with:

 - Node.js